RaytingSec/md2html/gfm.md

 ## Simple tests

+Rich text formatting is useful!
 This is what a document filled with awesome will look like.

 I _said_....
 I **said**...

 > and I quote...

+- First
+- Second
+- Third
+    + Third First
+    + Third Second
+        * Third Second First
+        * Third Second Second
+    + Third Third
+- Fourth
+    + Fourth First

+1. One
+2. Two
+3. Three
+4. Four

 ### This won't work